 A member returning from sabbatical leave shall submit a report, of no more than two (2) pages, explaining academic activities and accomplishments in relation to the proposed leave as required in IV.5.2.5.1 (b).
 This report shall be submitted to the Dean/University Librarian within 90 days of the completion of the leave.
-The COAP/Library Personnel Committee shall review the reports.
-A summary of these reports, prepared by the Dean's Office, shall be published annually in the Trent Report or equivalent publication.
+COAP shall review the reports.
+A summary of these reports, prepared by the Dean's Office, shall be provided to Senate for information.

-IV.5.2.9 4 1 Re un 3 Employment
+IV.5.2.9 Alternative Remunerated Employment